caetanovidal/Rag-challenge-01/README.md

-Inside performance you can find a excel file comparing my model against the ground truth question by question
+## Inside performance folder you can find a excel file comparing my model against the ground truth question by question

+# My intuition / logic behind the code

+Initialize the vector store using indexing, embeddings, and adding metadata with the document name to allow routing to one document or another in the future.

+Routing: Given the user question, filter which document is best to retrieve chunks from: Standard or Health Plus.

+Query translation: Use multi-query to expand the user query into 4–5 queries, allowing retrieval of more chunks and more context.

+Retrieving: Use the multi-query to retrieve around 50 chunks, then apply filtering and thresholding to get the best 2–3 chunks.

+Generate: With the best 2–3 chunks, generate the answer and return it to the user.

+Fallback: In case the response is "Not found in the document", rewrite the user question and try again using a BM25 search instead of semantic search.

+Resume: I learned a lot about RAG in the last week.
+I tried to create a simple RAG with indexing, routing, query translation, retrieval, and generation.